"

 Stated Preferences Versus Revealed Preferences

 Revealed preferences are founded in actual behaviours that can be observed and provide a reliable estimate of non-market valuations.
-However, non-use value is often not reflected in the observed behaviours in the market.
-Therefore, revealed preference methods best for evaluating non-market impacts that are heavily weighted towards use values.
+However, non-use value is often not reflected in the observed behaviours in the market. (why?)
+Therefore, revealed preference methods are best for evaluating non-market impacts that are heavily weighted towards use values.

-There are two key revealed preference methods that are used to study the actual decisions people make regarding the non-market goods and services; (1) hedonic pricing, and (2) travel cost method.
+There are two key revealed preference methods that are used to study the actual decisions people make regarding the non-market goods and services: (1) hedonic pricing, and (2) travel cost method.

 To estimate a hedonic pricing model, an analyst identifies a function with price as the dependent variable and the attributes of the good as independent variables, including the non-market attribute in question.
-For example, if we were interested in how the view impacts the price of a house, we may choose to estimate the following multiplicative model:
+For example, if we were interested in how the scenery impacts the price of a house, we may choose to estimate the following multiplicative model:

-\begin{equation*} P= SIZE^{\beta_1} \times BEDS^{\beta_2} \times VIEW^{\beta_3} \times QUALITY^{\beta_4} \end{equation*}
+\begin{equation*} P= SIZE^{\beta_1} \times BEDS^{\beta_2} \times SCENERY^{\beta_3} \times QUALITY^{\beta_4} \end{equation*}

-After identifying the hedonic price, the second step to evaluating the non-market attribute is to use the estimates for the WTP to derive the demand for the specific attribute in question.
+After identifying the hedonic price, the second step to evaluating the non-market attribute is to use the estimates for the WTP to derive the demand curve for the specific attribute in question.
 When implementing the second step, we should control for preferences which can be captured by factors such as income and other socioeconomic variables.
 For example, we could estimate the following:

-\begin{equation*} P = f(VIEW, INC, SOCEC) \end{equation*}
+\begin{equation*} P = f(SCENERY, INC, SOCEC) \end{equation*}

 There are two key advantages of the hedonic pricing method: